Banjo API 0.0.1

 • SOURCE is in the format "FILE:LINE" and takes an undetermined number of characters.
 This is only present in a debug build.

-• MESSAGE is the result of calling snprintf(p_format, ...) and the number of character varies.
+• MESSAGE is the result of calling snprintf(format, ...) and the number of character varies.

 For example: 12:23:34 WARN: logging.c:27 Warning level message